Better Luck Tomorrow: Critical reception

-The film was rated "certified fresh" with an approval rating of 81% by the review aggregation website Rotten Tomatoes, based on 106 reviews with an average rating of 7.03/10.
+The film has an approval rating of 81% at the review aggregation website Rotten Tomatoes, based on 106 reviews with an average rating of 7.03/10.
 The website's critical consensus reads, "A promising work by Lin, the energetic Better Luck Tomorrow is disturbing and thought-provoking."
-On Metacritic, the film has a weighted average score of 67 out of 100, based on 32 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 67 out of 100, based on 32 critics.

 Peter Travers of Rolling Stone wrote "Lin is a talent to watch.
 There's a sting to this film that gets to you."
-Roger Ebert in the Chicago Sun-Times gave the film a full four-star-rating and wrote that it was a "disturbing and skillfully-told parable about growing up in today's America" and that Lin "reveals himself as a skilled and sure director."
-In 2018, Jane Yong Kim of The Atlantic wrote the film "[complicates] the question of Asian American representation in Hollywood in ways that still resonate deeply today."
+Roger Ebert in the Chicago Sun-Times gave the film a full four-star-rating and wrote that it was a "disturbing and skillfully-told parable about growing up in today's America" and that Lin "reveals himself as a skilled and sure director".
+Ebert defended the filmmakers during a screening after an audience member accused them of misrepresenting their culture and race.
+Ebert declared "What I find very condescending and offensive about your statement, is nobody would say to a bunch of white filmmakers, 'how could you do this to your people?'".
+In 2018, Jane Yong Kim of The Atlantic wrote the film "[complicates] the question of Asian American representation in Hollywood in ways that still resonate deeply today".

 Release

 Better Luck Tomorrow opened on 13 screens on April 11, 2003, earning the highest per-screen average of any in film release at the time.

-Much of the film’s success was attributed to grassroots campaigning by young Asian-American viewers, particularly of university age, who promoted the film on school campuses and online.
+Much of the film's success was attributed to grassroots campaigning by young Asian-American viewers, particularly college students, who promoted the film on school campuses and online.